Las Vegas algorithm: Randomized quicksort

-A simple example is randomized QuickSort, where the pivot is chosen randomly, and divides the elements into three partitions: elements less than pivot, elements equal to pivot, and elements greater than pivot.
-The randomized QuickSort require a lot of resources but always generate the sorted array as an output.

-It is obvious that QuickSort always generates the solution, which in this case the sorted array.
+A simple example is randomized quicksort, where the pivot is chosen randomly, and divides the elements into three partitions: elements less than pivot, elements equal to pivot, and elements greater than pivot.
+QuickSort always generates the solution, which in this case the sorted array.
 Unfortunately, the time complexity is not that obvious.
 It turns out that the runtime depends on which element we pick as a pivot.